shyunam/AI-VideoGames-Comparative-Analysis/README.md

 The provided scripts can be easily adapted to analyze different video games available on Metacritic or Steam, and adjust parameters to fit specific analysis needs.

-## Installation

-Instructions on how to set up and install the project.

 ## Running the Scripts

 ### 1. Scraping Reviews from Steam and Metacritic